Cottage | 2 bedrooms | sleeps 4

-This safe, gated nature reserve means wildlife on the doorstep – the lakes have become a haven for fish, otters, European beavers and wintering fowl.
-And, in amongst the woodlands, meadows, bridle tracks and lakes is a small shop selling basic supplies, an outdoor heated pool, tennis court, sauna and children's play area, plus the opportunity to fish, cycle or take a walk around the seven lakes and three rivers (including the Thames) on the Estate.
+This safe, gated nature reserve means wildlife on the doorstep.
+The 500 acre reserve, with seven lakes and three rivers, has become a haven for fish, otters, European beavers and wintering fowl.
+There is a small shop, an outdoor heated pool, tennis court, sauna, trampoline and children's play area, plus the opportunity to fish, cycle or take a walk around the lakes and rivers (including the Thames) on the Estate.
 A bird and wildlife lover's delight.

 A lovely old pub, serving good food with a great atmosphere, a roaring log fire in the winter months and pretty garden for al fresco dining in the summer, is just a 10 minute stroll through the village.

 Fairhazel Cottage has two bedrooms and two en suites, a sunny garden (unfenced stream) and views to Somerford Lagoon- home to many overwintering waterfowl in the colder months.
-Downstairs is a open plan living area with cream sofas and neutral colours, logburner, selection of DVDs, books, magazines and CDs, wooden floors, a toy box, an attractive pine dining table, Ercol dining chairs and a well-equipped kitchen area.
+Downstairs is a open plan living area with cream sofas and neutral colours, logburner, selection of DVDs, books and magazines, wooden floors, a toy box, dining table and chairs.
+There is a well-equipped kitchen area with washer/ dryer, microwave and dishwasher.
 There is also a cloakroom.
-Upstairs are two peaceful bedrooms, both with en suites.
+Upstairs are two peaceful bedrooms, both with en suites facilities.